Grim-/UnityObjectActionSystem/README.md

 6. DestroyGameObject - You can set either SELF or TARGET as the target of this action, most actions default to SELF.

 ## So What actions are available?
-Currently there are only a small selection of actions available, of which over the coming weeks I will list and document, that being said, it is easy to implement your own custom ObjectAction.
+Currently there are only a small selection of actions available, of which over the coming weeks I will list and document, but you can expect most methods from common Components to be added.

+That being said, it is easy to implement your own custom ObjectAction.

-First Extend From ObjectAction then override Init to add default values if they are needed, it's important to note, these are default values, that are used by the custom editor to dictate how the data tab is displayed, the actual values used are the ones you set in the inspector, but you still need these!
+1. Extend From *ObjectAction* then override *Init* to add default values if they are needed, it's important to note, these are default values, that are used by the custom editor to dictate how the data tab is displayed, the actual values used are the ones you set in the inspector, but you still need these!

-Secondly, Overriding Execute is where you write your custom action behaviour using data.GetStringValue(string name), GetFloatValue(string name), GetIntValue(string name), GetVectorValue(string name), GetPrefabValue(string name), GetBoolValue(string name), GetSOValue(string name) to retrieve the values set in the inspector for the action.
+Secondly, Overriding *Execute* is where you write your custom action behaviour using data.GetStringValue(string name), GetFloatValue(string name), GetIntValue(string name), GetVectorValue(string name), GetPrefabValue(string name), GetBoolValue(string name), GetSOValue(string name) to retrieve the values set in the inspector for the action, make sure to *yield break* as the very last thing done!

+Below is how LerpShaderGraphFloatValue is written.

 ```C#
 using System.Collections;